-- 1. Open a command prompt, and then navigate to the sca install dir>/bin directory. - 2.
-To download and update security content from the Rulepack update server, type either fortifyupdate.cmd (on a Windows system) or fortifyupdate (on a non-Windows system).
-If your network uses a proxy server to reach the Rulepack update server, see "Updating Fortify" Security Content on a Network That Uses a Proxy Server" below. - 3.
-To update the security content from a local ZIP file that contains archived security content, type either fortifyupdate.cmd -import < zip\file> (on a Windows system) or fortifyupdate -import <zip file>(on a non-Windows system).
+- 1. Open a command prompt, and then navigate to the <sca_install_dir>/bin directory. - 2.
+Do one of the following: - To download and update security content from the Rulepack update server, type either fortifyupdate.cmd (on a Windows system) or fortifyupdate (on a non-Windows system).
+If your network uses a proxy server to reach the Rulepack update server, see "Updating Fortify Security Content on a Network That Uses a Proxy Server" below. - To update the security content from a local ZIP file that contains archived security content, type either fortifyupdate.cmd -import <zip_file> (on a Windows system) or fortifyupdate -import <zip_file> (on a non-Windows system).